You Can Honor a Beloved Pet Who Has Passed at This Beautiful Pet Ofrenda · Kinship

 Photo Courtesy of Los Angeles Zoo

-The people of Mexico have historically had a special relationship with their pets.
-The storied Xolo dog, a hairless breed native to the country, has long been beloved for both their loyalty to pet parents and purported healing qualities.
-And the Chihuahua, deemed sacred, was lovingly bred by Aztecs into their famous pint-size incarnation.
+For centuries, the people of Mexico have had a special relationship with their pets.
+The famed Xoloitzcuintle (aka Xolo) dog, a hairless breed native to the country, has long been admired for their loyalty and healing powers.
+And the Chihuahua, once considered sacred, was lovingly bred by the Aztecs into the small lap-dog we know today.

-So, it should come as no surprise that each year on Día de Muertos (or Day of the Dead, which arrives around Halloween time), many folks of Mexican heritage honor the lives and legacies of not just their ancestors — but also of their departed pets.
-They set up what’s called an “ofrenda,” which is Spanish for “offerings,” for those who have died.
+It makes sense, then, that during Día de Muertos (or Day of the Dead — a multi-day holiday which is celebrated around Halloween time), many people of Mexican heritage honor the lives of not just they ancestors, but also their departed pets.
+They create “ofrendas,” which is Spanish for “offerings,” for those who have passed.

-Take a look at TikTok, where you’ll see videos of pet parents building ofrendas for their deceased pets — with pictures, favorite toys, and other special trinkets.
+Take a quick scroll through TikTok, where you’ll find videos of pet parents building ofrendas for their deceased pets — with pictures, toys, treats, and other special trinkets.

 Beloved Pets Ofrenda at the Los Angeles Zoo

-With this in mind, the Los Angeles Zoo has partnered with the Plaza de la Raza cultural center to keep that tradition alive with the return of their annual pet-themed altars, Beloved Pets Ofrenda.
+With this in mind, the Los Angeles Zoo, in partnership with the Plaza de la Raza cultural center, is keeping the tradition alive with the return of their annual pet-themed altars, Beloved Pets Ofrenda.

 LA Zoo Beloved Pets Ofrenda